 Heat Up Speed

 We found the time it took a heating pad to actually get hot to be one of the most significant factors in our overall opinion of the pad.
 You're most likely turning to a heating pad to relieve pain or at the very least minor discomfort, and having to wait only two minutes instead of six minutes to start feeling that relief can feel like a very significant difference.
 We measured heat-up speed by placing every pad on a surface with low heat conductivity (that's the fanciest way we've ever said 'couch') and then plugging them in and turning them on their highest setting.
 We then started a timer and pointed an infrared thermometer at the center of the pad and waited until it read 100˚ Fahrenheit — a temperature every pad could reach and at which we found the heat to start feeling noticeable and helpful.

 The Sunbeam King Size XpressHeat was the fastest pad we tested, hitting 100˚ in just 1 minute and 48 seconds.
-The Mighty Bliss Large Electric was close behind at 1:53.
 The Pure Enrichment PureRelief Lumbar and Abdominal was also quite fast, logging a time of 2:28.
 Beyond these top performers, all the models fell in the 4-7 minutes range — a gray area that requires some patience but probably won't be rage-inducing.

 Ease of Use